ZhongliangGuo/MathWorks-Radar-Drone-Project/README.md

 # MathWorks Radar Drone Classification Project

-This repository contains the work for the MathWorks–St Andrews Radar Drone Classification Project, funded by MathWorks.
-The repository was carried out by [Zhongliang Guo](https://robust-ai.me/), with [Duncan A. Robertson](https://scholar.google.com/citations?user=T0MqToAAAAAJ) and [Samiur Rahman](https://scholar.google.com/citations?user=5946qVsAAAAJ) of the University of St Andrews involved throughout, contributing the radar systems and domain expertise.
+This repository hosts the work for the **MathWorks–St Andrews Radar Drone Classification Project**, funded by MathWorks.
+The work was carried out by [Zhongliang Guo](https://robust-ai.me/), with [Duncan A. Robertson](https://scholar.google.com/citations?user=T0MqToAAAAAJ) and [Samiur Rahman](https://scholar.google.com/citations?user=5946qVsAAAAJ) of the University of St Andrews involved throughout and contributing the radar systems and domain expertise.

-The repository covers the full pipeline from raw radar measurements to a deployable classifier: collection and preparation of the drone and bird data, ground-truth labelling, generation of RTI and micro-Doppler spectrograms, and the design, training, and evaluation of the neural network.
+The repository covers the full pipeline from raw radar measurements to a deployable classifier: collection and preparation of the drone and bird data, ground-truth labelling, generation of RTI and micro-Doppler spectrograms, and the design, training, and evaluation of the neural networks.
 The trained models have been packaged into a ready-to-use MATLAB toolbox, so the classifier can be run out of the box within MATLAB.

 The project report is available [here](https://github.com/ZhongliangGuo/MathWorks-Radar-Drone-Project/blob/main/readme_res/report.pdf).

-Algorithms and functions developed in this repository have been integrated into MATLAB R2026b (Radar Toolbox), where a subset of the data will be featured as an official example hosted on mathworks.com.
-The integration was carried out in collaboration with the MathWorks Radar Toolbox team, including [Vincent Pellissier](https://www.linkedin.com/in/vincentpellissier/), [Roberto Valenti](https://robertogl.github.io/), [Sara James](https://www.linkedin.com/in/sara-james-889b935b/), and [Spencer Markowitz](https://www.linkedin.com/in/samarkowitz/).
+Algorithms and functions developed in this repository have been integrated into **MATLAB R2026b** (Radar Toolbox), where a subset of the data is featured as an official example hosted on mathworks.com.
+The integration was carried out together with the MathWorks Radar Toolbox team, including [Vincent Pellissier](https://www.linkedin.com/in/vincentpellissier/), [Roberto Valenti](https://robertogl.github.io/), [Sara James](https://www.linkedin.com/in/sara-james-889b935b/), and [Spencer Markowitz](https://www.linkedin.com/in/samarkowitz/).

 This project supports a series of advanced neural networks, including:
 ```python